joaopereiradsantos/joaopereiradsantos-hugowebsite/content/project/tcb/index.md

 Reflecting on the prior TBB version driven by machine learning (ML), the 2023 grass season exposed its impracticality.
 Swiftly changing inputs hindered an effective ML pipeline.
 The fast changes in information weren't caught quickly enough, making it hard to create a good feedback loop for adjusting the ML system's parameters.
 This resulted in a devastating -660% return on investment (ROI).

 #### A Fusion of Strategies<a name="a-fusion-of-strategies"></a>
-Inspired by "Beating the Bookies with their own Numbers" by Kaunitz, Shenjun, and Kreiner, the new Tennis (Consensus) Betting Bot (TCBB) embraces a symbiotic approach.
+Inspired by "Beating the Bookies with their own Numbers" by Kaunitz, Shenjun, and Kreiner, the new TCBB embraces a symbiotic approach.
 It capitalizes on publicly available odds from various bookmakers to find bets with mispriced odds and positive expected value.

 Ahead, we delve into the mechanics of the Tennis (Consensus) Betting Bot, tracing its evolution, strategies, and efficacy across the bookmaker landscape.
-<br/><br/>
 <br/><br/>

 ## Literature Review<a name="literature-review"></a>